greg-raven/Uncommon-Sense/_posts/2014-12-03-truth-can-be-revolutionary.md

 ---
-title: 'Truth can be revolutionary'
+title: "Truth can be revolutionary"
 layout: post
 categories:
 - truth